Using minerals to enhance breathability in diapers

-The individual layers need to be light, with good breathability to stop babies becoming hot and sweaty, or getting a rash.
+The individual layers need to be light, with good breathability to stop babies from becoming hot and sweaty or getting a rash.

-Imerys is the leading worldwide supplier of high-performance minerals for breathable film for diapers.
-Its FilmLink® product is made from an exceptionally fine grade of wet ground calcium carbonate (GCC).
-Its circular and porous nature results in the optimum moisture vapor transmission rate (MVTR): air and water vapors pass through the film, but moisture stays in the diaper.
+Imerys is the leading worldwide supplier of high-performance minerals for the breathable film for diapers.
+Its FilmLink® product is made from an exceptionally fine grade of wet Ground Calcium Carbonate (GCC).
+Its circular and porous nature results in the optimum moisture vapour transmission rate (MVTR): air and water vapours pass through the film, but moisture stays in the diaper.

-With an aging population, the market for adult diapers, disposable underwear and pads has doubled in the past 10 years.
-More than 400 million adults worldwide – 300 million of which are women – suffer urinary incontinence, and it is estimated around half are too embarrassed to buy the products they need.
+With an ageing population, the market for adult diapers, disposable underwear and pads has doubled in the past 10 years.
+More than 400 million adults worldwide—300 million of which are women—suffer urinary incontinence, and it is estimated around half are too embarrassed to buy the products they need.
 But greater marketing efforts to remove the stigma of using them and the ease of online retail will see this market continue to grow.

 GCC’s small particle size and shape mean it mixes well with plastic film resin and will not cause punctures in the underwear layers.
 For comfort, the plastic film resin layer needs to be as thin as possible – but with good tensile and tension strength.
 In production and testing, FilmLink is tested to ensure it can stretch without tearing and will not allow a liquid breakthrough.